 Now, the question is, were this July's seasonal adjustments, were they consistently applied from, say, last July?

-Now, labor was more the labor, when they give these numbers, labor gives out the numbers, they were more generous this year when converting their raw data.
+Now, labor was more, when they give these numbers, labor gives out the numbers.

-So for example, those 1.03 million jobs lost when they adjusted into the seasonally adjusted number that everyone quotes as the new jobs number.
+So, for example, those 1.03 million jobs lost when they adjusted into the seasonally adjusted number that everyone quotes as the new jobs number.

 Had they used the same 1.22 million seasonal adjustment this year that they had used last year, it would have been 65,000 fewer jobs last month.

-That's another criticism I have of Republicans.
+That's another criticism I have of Republicans because this is pretty interesting, isn't it?

 Republicans, have you ever wondered why Republicans haven't forced the issue of building the wall?

-Because they're pressured by all the people that give them money to run their campaigns, big business that wants cheap labor.
+Because they're pressured by all the people that give them money to run their campaigns.

-And the problem is with open borders, 11, 14 million people, more people coming in every day is so you got 95 million Americans out of the labor force, and then you've got X number of jobs available right now in a slow economy, the slowest recovery since the 40s, and so people are competing for those limited jobs, then you have illegals competing, and that's driving down not only opportunity, but wages.
+And the problem is with open borders, 11, 14 million people, more people coming in every day is, so you've got 95 million Americans out of the labor force, and then you've got X number of jobs available right now in a slow economy, the slowest recovery since the 40s.

 Oh, or Republicans like that too.

-Ever ask yourself when Republicans have power, why don't they ever go after building the wall?
+You ever ask yourself when Republicans have power, why don't they ever go after building the wall?

-Because they they've had their own special interest.
+Because they've had their own special interests.

 If anything, Democrats are smarter.

-They're thinking, all right, well, let's hope that seven out of ten of these illegal immigrants one day become citizens And they vote, we hope they'll vote Democratic, and we'll assume they'll vote Democratic.
+They're thinking, all right, well, let's hope that seven out of 10 of these illegal immigrants one day become citizens and they vote.

-So they at least have a playing long ball.
+So they at least are playing longball.

 Republicans are just short-sighted.